Innovation that Defines the Future

 Take advantage of the opportunity to meet these UW professors who are living the Wisconsin Idea.

-Join faculty experts, alumni, and friends for a reception with drinks and hors d’oeuvres, followed by a moderated panel discussion.
+Join faculty experts, alumni, and friends for a moderated panel discussion followed by a reception with drinks and hors d’oeuvres.